-The name of this tea is Fructus Schisandrae and other names are "Five- Flavor Fruit".
+is known as "Five- Flavor Fruit"(Schisandra chinensis).
 This tea is the dried fruit of Schisandra plant, and it has been used as food and also to make medicine in Asia.
 The fruit contains 17 kinds of amino acids (containing 971 micrograms per liter of juice), which accounted for 17.7% of the essential amino acids.

 - Rinse 3 tablespoon of this tea once with fresh water

 - Add the rinsed tea into a pot or kettle with a half (1/2) gallon of fresh water

 - Boil the tea for 30-40 minutes on low heat

 - Add honey (or your preferred sweetener) and more water to adjust tea concentration to your preference